llacroix/docker/README.md

 How to build new images:
 ========================

-Run the script `build.py` to generate the Dockerfile based on the versions.toml file.
+Run the script `deploy.py` to generate the Dockerfile based on the versions.toml file.

+For example to rebuild all configurations in the current folder without rebuilding images.

+    python deploy.py --verbose --no-push --no-build-image -a -o .

+In order to push to a registry you have to pass a registry and a repository.
+The following command line will generate the configurations in current folder and push them to the registry for each versions defined in `versions.toml`.

+   python deploy.py --verbose --registry index.docker.io --repository llacroix/odoo -a -o .

+If you need to deploy a specific version of an image you can pass the `-v` parameter.
+And `--no-push` without `--no-build-image` would build the image with the tag `local-odoo:14.0` in this particular case.

+   python deploy.py --versbose --no-push -v 14.0 -o .

 TODO:
 =====